-I sit awhile processing the conversation before following in her footsteps.I climb towards the town centre along streets lined with bistros, bakeries, and boutiques where a matelot shirt calls my name reminding me of St-Malo’s seafaring heritage.
+I sit awhile processing the conversation before following in her footsteps.I climb towards the town center along streets lined with bistros, bakeries, and boutiques where a matelot shirt calls my name reminding me of St Malo’s seafaring heritage.
 Buskers entertain at every crossroad; delicious aromas waft from cafés.
-Tourists with bulging shopping bags pack the pedestrian-only routes, stopping to take photos every few yards, and make me wonder how many know the story behind their images The Malouins pick their way through the throng, their baskets overflowing with produce from the market.
+Tourists with bulging shopping bags pack the pedestrian-only routes, stopping to take photos every few yards and make me wonder how many know the story behind their images The Malouins pick their way through the throng, their baskets overflowing with produce from the market.

 Heloise said I’d find more of the story at the cathedral and its spire leads me onward.
 Cathedrals have always been the heart of their communities and hold the collective memory of calamities the world over.
 St-Vincent’s does not disappoint.

 Its spire was the first target in the bombardment and it fell, squashing much of the building.
 Outside today the sandstone glows in the sun; small stores are built into the church’s base; and a huge rose window promises magnificence within.

 St-Vincent’s occupies high land that has been sacred since 370 CE.
 Looking down the nave, I identify remnants of Norman architecture carefully copied and soaring gothic columns and windows rebuilt as they were.
 The tombs of eminent citizens look new.
 At the crossing stands a stunning ultra-modern altar consecrated in 1991 that completed the reconstruction.